saideep-priyadarshan/git-js/README.md

 # simple-app
-This is a simple project created to learn Git and GitHub.
+This is a simple project that was created to learn Git and GitHub.
 Below is a brief description of the project:

 ## Purpose
 - This project demonstrates how to use Git and GitHub for version control.